galymzhantolepbergen/Booking-Store-Golang/README.md

-# Golang-Store with Postgre db
+# Golang-Store with Postgre DB

 ***__Progress 1️⃣:__***